RequestFinance/docs.request.finance/docs/webhooks.md

 1. Navigate to the `Settings > Developer > Apps` page in the Request Finance dashboard.
 2. Create or edit your OAuth application.
-3. Enter your webhook URL.
-4. Enter your webhook secret.
-This secret is used to verify the integrity of the incoming requests.
+3. Enter your webhook URL and a secret key.
+The secret is used to verify the integrity of incoming requests.

 The webhook URL and secret are mandatory for events to be sent to your URL.